rdparedes/linelos/README.md

 So in the end you take the compatibility of Java with the functional programming goodness of Clojure.

-### An Example
+## What this program does

-Supose you have a bunch of emails from your bank with a similar format:
+Supose you have a bunch of emails from your bank with this format:

 ```
 From:notifications@thebank.com